The Ultimate Carry On Packing List

 Trade stuff for convenience, flexibility, and fun.

-Don’t worry about your gear.
+Don’t worry about your gear or your packing.
+We’ll take care of it for you.
 We spend inordinate amounts of time thinking about, discussing, and researching this stuff.
-We’ll do the heavy lifting for you.
+We’ve already done the heavy lifting for you.

-Once you get in some “reps” of traveling carry-on-only, you won’t need the list anymore.
+Once you get some “reps” of traveling carry-on-only, you won’t need the list anymore.
 You’ll figure out what you really wear and use on the road.
-Your travel kit will become as effortless as your every day carry.
+Your travel kit will become as effortless as your everyday carry.